 - Wheels – The wheels will make a difference in the stability of the wooden baby walker.
 Look for wheels that won’t slip all over your floor, especially if you plan to use it primarily on a wooden floor.

-Best Baby Push Walker Reviews 2017 – Our Wooden Walker Picks
+Best Baby Push Walker Reviews 2017 – Our Wooden Walker Toy Picks

 What I love about the HABA Walker Wagon is how solid and sturdy it is.
 This walker will definitely be harder to tip over than some other lesser walkers.
 This walker features wheels with silicone treats which makes sure the wagon won’t slip from beneath your kid’s fingertips.
 What’s cool is that the friction can be increased and decreased based on the skill of your little one.

 The walker has a cute little seat in the front.
 Your little one can use this for a baby doll or even a sibling if they feel like going for a ride.
-As your kid gets older, this walker easily translates to a cart for hauling toys around or a pretend shopping cart.
+As your child gets older, this baby push walker easily translates to a cart for hauling toys around or a pretend shopping cart.

 The Hape Wonder Walker is recommended for kids age 12 months to 3 years.
 This walker has additional activity features and includes movable maze parts on the handle and sides.
 This turns the walker into more than just a walker.
 (I definitely love things for that are dual purpose.)